 Located adjacent to the Narellan Town Centre, Narellan's industrial and urban services land is the oldest and most established industrial precinct in Camden LGA.
 It comprises approximately 43.1 hectares of industrial and urban services land and is more than 90% developed.
-The precinct comprises a mix of IN1 General Industrial and IN2 Light Industrial along with a smaller amount of B5 Business Development land fronting The Northern Road and Camden Valley Way.
+Zoned under Camden LEP, The precinct comprises a mix of IN1 General Industrial and IN2 Light Industrial land, with a smaller amount of B5 Business Development land fronting The Northern Road and Camden Valley Way.